RAF Harrogate: History

 The Air Ministry Unit was situated on St George's Road in Harrogate and consisted of non-flying training, a medical training establishment (MTE) and also functioned as a logistics base.
 During the Second World War, the unit's main role was to carry out recruit training for the Women's Auxiliary Air Force and also provide a headquarters (and clerical site) for No. 7 Personnel Reception Centre (No. 7 PRC) which processed mostly aircrew returning from overseas during the Second World War (especially after training courses).
 Other reception centres were also being activated at this time (Brighton, Heaton Park, Bournemouth and many others) with some being solely for Dominion or RAAF crews, which left No.7 PRC as a processing centre only for Royal Air Force crews.

 Many of the staff rotating through No. 7 PRC were billeted in the hotels in the centre of Harrogate.
 The hotels were requisitioned by the Air Ministry in anticipation of London being bombed in the early days of the Second World War.
 This cluster of Hotels were also commonly referred to as RAF Harrogate by the aircrew and local people.
 One of the largest contingents was over 700 aircrew billeted at The Queen Hotel in Harrogate, which was handed back in 1946 (the Crown Hotel in Harrogate was not de-requisitioned for war purposes until 1958).

 WAAF recruit training would be held at RAF Harrogate between May 1940 and August 1941.
 It was named just WAAF Depot until January 1941 when it was renamed No. 1 WAAF Depot.
 WAAF recruits were also billeted in hotels in the town and were drilled outside the hotels rather than back at the headquarters site.
 Recruit training intakes officially ended in May 1941, and training was transferred to RAF Bridgnorth in Shropshire, but training there did not come on stream officially until September of the same year.

 After the Second World War, No.7 PRC Moved to Market Harborough in Leicestershire in December 1945.
-The medical training establishment continued to 1946 and the rest of the site continued as part of the supply chain under various names (RAF Harrogate, MoD Harrogate, Support Manangement Group) but was most often referred to as MoD Harrogate with a name change to RAF Harrogate in 1992 when its responsibility was being wound down and staff and processes were being transferred to RAF Wyton in Cambridgeshire.
+The medical training establishment continued to 1946 and the rest of the site continued as part of the supply chain under various names (RAF Harrogate, MoD Harrogate, Support Management Group) but was most often referred to as MoD Harrogate with a name change to RAF Harrogate in 1992 when its responsibility was being wound down and staff and processes were being transferred to RAF Wyton in Cambridgeshire.
 At the time of its closure, RAF Harrogate had over 1,200 civilian staff and over 300 military staff working at the site.
 The responsibilities of RAF Harrogate were transferred to the new Support Command at RAF Brampton on 1 April 1994.